Mals

-Mals ([mals]; Malles Venosta [ˈmallez veˈnɔsta]) is a comune (municipality) in South Tyrol in northern Italy, located about 70 km northwest of Bolzano, on the border with Switzerland and Austria.
+Mals ([mals]; Malles Venosta [ˈmallez veˈnɔsta]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 70 km northwest of Bolzano, on the border with Switzerland and Austria.

 History

 Coat-of-arms

 The emblem is party per fess: the upper of gules a fess argent, at the bottom or three gules circles arranged in a triangle upside-down.
 It is the combination of coats of arms of the House of Austria and Medici.
 The emblem was adopted in 1928.

 Geography

 As of 30 November 2010, it had a population of 5,092 and an area of 246.7 km2.
 The Zerzer Tal, a side valley of the Vinschgau, is in Mals.

 Mals borders the following municipalities: Graun im Vinschgau, Glurns, Laas, Scuol (Switzerland), Schnals, Sent (Switzerland), Schlanders, Schluderns, Sölden (Austria), and Taufers im Münstertal.

 Frazioni

 The municipality of Mals contains the frazioni (subdivisions, mainly villages and hamlets): Burgeis (Burgusio), Laatsch (Laudes), Matsch (Mazia), Planeil (Planol), Plawenn (Piavenna), Schleis (Clusio), Schlinig (Slingia), Tartsch (Tarces), and Ulten-Alsack (Alsago-Ultimo).